caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 Both of the fields in the above example will be `private` as they have no access modifier.

-When declaring any variable or field, you can use the `var` keyword instead of a type if the compiler can deduce the type of the field from the context, such as from the type of the initialisation expression.
+When declaring any variable or field, you can use the `var` keyword instead of a type if the compiler can deduce the type from the initialisation expression.
 Some developers would consider it bad form to use `var` if the type is not immediately human-readable&mdash;if, for example, the initialisation expression is a method call.
 If `var` is used to declare a non-initialised field, the compiler will raise an error as there is no context to infer type from.

 ```
 namespace MyExample
 {
     public class Egg
     {
-        var _length = 0d;  // _length is of type double, due to the constant
+        var _length = 0d;  // _length is of type double, due to the constant initialiser
         var _width;        // syntax error - there is no way to infer the type of _width
     }
 }